kennethlaugem/dynamic-http-server/README.md

 # http-server: a command-line http server

-`dynamic http-server` is a work-in-progress static http server with include functionality.
+`dynamic-http-server` is a work-in-progress static http server with include functionality.
 It is a fork of https://github.com/indexzero/http-server

 # Installing globally: